mohanmca/MohanLearningGround/src/main/md/english/vocabulary.md

+*imbibe* - To assimilate or to receive into the mind and retain.
+Examples: From transient teachers of my life I had imbibed a few erroneous lessons.
+She imbibed vast quantities of coffee.
-*Extol* - (v) to praise highly; laud; eulogize: Example: McConnell has extolled the virtues of Medicare Part D and even called President Obama “smart.”
+*Extol* - (v) to praise highly; laud; eulogize: Example: McConnell has extolled the virtues of Medicare Part D and even called President Obama “smart.”,  Sri Yukteshwar extolled the superiority of mental therapy, and often repeated: “Wisdom is the greatest cleanser.”

 *ineffable* -  Ineffable - Unable to decribe via words.
 Exeorable - Unable to prevent.
 I am caught up in the ineffable, seemingly inexorable event that is out of my hands.